-This is a list of commonly consumed foods that do more harm than good when trying to lose weight, especially the weight that we gain around the middle in midlife.
+This is a list of commonly consumed foods that do more harm than good when trying to lose weight, especially the weight that we gain around the middle of midlife.

-However it is the added sugar in different forms that we need to be concerned about.
-There is sugar and syrup added to processed and prepackaged foods like ice cream, cookies, candy, and soda, as well as to less obvious products like ketchup, spaghetti sauce, yogurt, bread, and salad dressing.
+However, it is the added sugar in different forms that we need to be concerned about.
+There is sugar and syrup added to processed and prepackaged foods like ice cream, cookies, candy, and soda, as well as to less obvious products like ketchup, spaghetti sauce, yoghurt, bread, and salad dressing.

-It can sneak into your diet without you realising.
+It can sneak into your diet without you realising it.
 It is worth reading labels carefully and using alternatives such as unsweetened yoghurt.

 It would be beneficial to first cut out as much added sugar as you can.
 Once you have been through that process you can assess how much and what type of fruit you are eating as sugar can mount up in the form of bananas, dried fruit, stone fruits without us really realising it.

-White bread is made from highly refined wheat flour and is often high in sugar.
+White bread is made from highly refined wheat flour and is also often high in sugar.

-Also keep in mind that breads made from flour contain gluten.
-Other options that won’t wreck your waistline would be breads made from almond meal or seed flours.
+Keep in mind that bread made from flour contains gluten.
+Other options that won’t wreck your waistline would be bread made from almond meals or seed flours.